-The ISVA service is open to women over the age of eighteen who has experienced sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.
+The ISVA service is open to any person over the age of 18 who has experienced sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.
 If you are looking for services for young women aged 14-18 please visit our SEE Project pages.

 The ISVA can:

 - Provide information about the criminal justice process if you’re considering reporting, and help you to make informed choices about what is right for you

 - Be an independent supporter alongside you throughout the criminal justice process, up to and including trial

 - Contact other agencies and advocate on your behalf (e.g. police, housing, doctor etc.)

 - Signpost or refer you to other types of support in your local area (e.g. counselling)

 - Support you to complain to the police or other agencies

 We accept referrals from survivors themselves and from others who have the survivor’s permission, including other organisations.
 Find more information about making a referral.

 Once you’ve made contact, the ISVA will phone you for an initial chat, and then arrange a time to meet you in a location that’s convenient for you.